PGVSNH20/the-train-track-depresso/README.md

         .StartTrainAt("10:23")
         .StopTrainAt(station2, "14:53")
     .GeneratePlan();
 ```

 ### Part 2 - Develop an ORM for reading the data

+> **The goal of Part 2**
+>
+> Create class which works as an ORM for each of the provided file type, and model for each type.
+The ORM should be able to read the file, and return an instance of the belonging model.
+An ORM should also be created which can handle (load and save) the plan/schedule model.

 Create your own mini ORM for the data provided.